Ontario schools closing to in-person learning indefinitely as COVID-19 cases soar

 The government said school boards will make provisions for continued in-person learning for students with special education needs who require additional support that cannot be accommodated through remote learning.

-The announcement to keep schools closed comes just a day after Lecce issued a letter to parents insisting that schools would remain open during the province is under a stay-at-home order.
+The announcement to keep schools closed comes just a day after Lecce issued a letter to parents insisting that schools would remain open while the province is under a stay-at-home order.

 On Monday, Lecce changed his tone while speaking in the legislature, saying that he's growing increasingly concerned about the sharp rise in infections.